Twister1002/overwatch-pugs/README.md

 # PUGs Bot for MissElise's Discord Server

 ## FUTURE:
-- Place users in NoSQL DB
-- Create DB tables
+- Implement a database using SQLite
-- Create match history information in DB
+ - DB Tables
-- Allow mod to set amount of players on teams
+ - Match History
-- Allow mod to create user
+- Allow mods to create new users
- - Need to think about

 ## Version 1.0.4
+- Added a help command to provide info and arguments
 - Mods can now queue any tagged discord user and specific role
 - Mods can now modify match settings by specifing settings and a value
   - srdiff